sukhleen999/census-income-prediction/README.md

 The Census Income Prediction materials here are licensed under the MIT License.
 If re-using/re-mixing please provide attribution and link to this webpage.

 ## Reference
 Census Income.
 (1996).
 UCI Machine Learning Repository.
+Click [here](https://archive-beta.ics.uci.edu/ml/datasets/census+income) to access it